Deltares/hydromt_wflow/docs/getting_started/installation.rst

   Due to the changes Anaconda made to their `lisencing agreements in 2024 <https://legal.anaconda.com/policies/en/?name=terms-of-service#anaconda-terms-of-service>` using any packages from the anaconda channel (which is available by default in the main `conda` and `mamba` distributions) may require a paid license.
   Therefore we highly recommend you only use the free and community maintained `conda-forge` channel.
-While you can configure existing `conda` / `mamba` instaltions to do this correctly, we recommend that if you do not want to use pixi, that you use a `miniforge<https://github.com/conda-forge/miniforge>` distribution which has this correctly configured by default
+While you can configure existing `conda` / `mamba` installations to do this correctly, we recommend that if you do not want to use pixi, that you use a `miniforge<https://github.com/conda-forge/miniforge>` distribution which has this correctly configured by default.

 You can install HydroMT-Wflow in a new environment called `hydromt-wflow`: